PyO3/pyo3/guide/src/features.md

 - `FromPyObject` for `Vec` and `[T;N]` can perform a `memcpy` when the object supports the Python buffer protocol.
 - `ToBorrowedObject` can skip a reference count increase when the provided object is a Python native type.

+### `resolve-config`

+The `resolve-config` feature of the `pyo3-build-config` crate controls whether that crate's build script automatically resolves a Python interpreter / build configuration.
+Disabling this feature enables this crate to be used in *library mode*.
+This may be desirable for use cases where you want to read or write PyO3 build configuration files or resolve metadata about a Python interpreter.

 ## Optional Dependencies

 These features enable conversions between Python types and types from other Rust crates, enabling easy access to the rest of the Rust ecosystem.